 Phillips checked the readout.
 “A-13,” he whispered.
 “The front office, just like the Special Ops guys said.”

-“OK, mine says it too,” Hammerman’s voice was grim.
+“OK, mine says it too,” Hammerman’s voice was stern.
 He was backup.
 “That’s your side, boss.
 Gimme a minute to get in position so I can cover you.
 And keep your head down.”

 Phillips unsnapped his holster.
 “I’m on my way,” he said, rising up from the bushes.
 “For Pete’s sake don’t shoot unless you have to, I’m too easy a target in the dark.”
 He took a deep breath.
 “Cowabunga, dude, here goes!”

-Head down, he sprinted around a tree and hit the wide sidewalk running, his sneakers making almost no sound.
-Halfway up the broad front steps of the house he could hear swishing thuds behind him as Hammerman moved into position.
+Head down, he sprinted around a tree and hit the wide sidewalk running, sneakers making almost no sound.
+Halfway up the broad front steps, swishing thuds told him Hammerman had moved into position.

 The big oak door was solid, but it had been jimmied for them, with scotch tape on the latch and paper stuck in the jamb so it only looked closed.
 A real high-tech setup, Phillips thought as he leaned to his left to hit the door, full tilt, shoulder first.

 The heavy door crashed open, and Phillips had to veer to miss the tall, solid post of the banister by the staircase.
 The front office was to the right, behind a partition wall that had been set up in the front half of the elegant old dining room.

 He banged the office door open with one expert karate kick, and hunched down, minimizing his target profile, pistol at the ready, and shouted.
 “Hold it!
 Security!
 Put your hands up and don’t move!”

 The first thing he heard was a thump from the hallway followed by a moan and a muffled curse.